 The label of regressive left is apt when you consider the enormous damage, pain, suffering and disillusionment this movement has wrought in its short life span and demonstrates the truth of Bertrand Russell's observation: "Much that passes as idealism is disguised hatred or disguised love of power."

 Russell's observation becomes even sharper when you consider the solution on offer, when you boil it down, is nothing less than another detour into totalitarianism, blatantly and willfully ignoring the misery, suffering and the mountains of bones such past detours delivered.

-Totalitarianism, no matter how it is dressed up, fails and will always fail because “power corrupts and absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses.
+Totalitarianism, no matter how it is dressed up, fails and will always fail because “power tends to corrupt; absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses.

 Technology now affirms that the future is not totalitarianism nor is it big taxing, big spending and big footprint government but the exact opposite.

 The future is not petty bureaucrats controlling and regulating how we think, what we write or what we say but a self-regulating society guided by feedback mechanisms and global reputation management that can be trusted.

 The future is not governments taxing and redistributing wealth but a self-managing society where people help themselves and help others directly through an economic model that puts people first.